-Current law requires an off-highway vehicle to have a certificate of title in order to be transferred on or after July 1, 2023, unless the vehicle is exempt.
+The act requires an off-highway vehicle to have a certificate of title in order to be transferred on or after July 1, 2023, unless the vehicle is exempt.
 Personal watercraft is added to the definition of off-highway vehicles, which requires registration.

-- Privately transferred on or after July 1, 2014, and before July 1,
+- Privately transferred before July 1, 2023; or

 - Used exclusively for agricultural purposes on private land.

-(Note: This summary applies to this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)